illness072/project-mammoth/README.md

     :

-## Do not manufacture yet unless you must!
+## To be confirmed before manufacturing

-Currently, the design uses as many as four MCP23017-E/SS, two on each side.
-This I/O expander has long since been depleted from the market and is currently priced at two or three times its normal price.
-To protect your wallet, it would be wise not to use the current design.
+The design currently uses two MCP23017-E/SS.
+These I/O expanders have long since been depleted from the market due to the recent semiconductor shortage and are currently priced at two to three times the normal price.
+To protect your wallet, it would be wise to wait for the stock to come back.

 ## Where's the firmware?

 Not yet.
-It would be boring to use an existing keyboard firmware framework, so I would like to write one from scratch in Rust.

 # License?